krunch3r76/entropythief/README.md

 ./model.py                # the Golem specific code (daemonized by controller.py)
-./worker_public.py	  # public namespace for variables etc needed by requestor to interact with the provider/vm ./pipe_writer.py          # buffered named pipe writer ./readers/pipe_reader.py  # API to named pipe pool /tmp/pilferedbits         # named pipe to which the buffered writes continually occur as needed to top off ./Dockerfile	          # for vm creation
+./worker_public.py	  # public namespace for variables etc needed by requestor to interact with the provider/vm ./pipe_writer.py          # buffered named pipe writer ./readers/pipe_reader.py  # API to named pipe /tmp/pilferedbits         # named pipe to which the buffered writes continually occur as needed to top off ./Dockerfile	          # for vm creation
 ./worker.py		  # for vm creation